-- Delta Secondary – $17.6 Million upgrade to the theatre, automotive and woodworking shops, and art/classroom blocks, including remedial work to adjacent blocks’ foundations, partial demolition, renovations and non-structural seismic upgrades to the entire facility.
-Supported by the Ministry of Education in April 2013, construction started in April 2015, target completion in April 2017.
+Delta Secondary – $17.6 Million upgrade to the theatre, automotive and woodworking shops, and art/classroom blocks, including remedial work to adjacent blocks’ foundations, partial demolition, renovations and non-structural seismic upgrades to the entire facility.
+Supported by the Ministry of Education in April 2013, construction started in April 2015, total completion in June 2017.
 To view the project overview presentation made to school staff in March 2015, click here and to view the February 2017 Project Status Update, click here.

-- Gibson Elementary – $1.2 Million upgrade to the 1972 classroom and gymnasium blocks, submitted for approval in Fall 2016.
+- Gibson Elementary – $1.2 Million upgrade to the 1972 classroom and gymnasium blocks, re-submitted as part of the 2018/19 Capital Plan for approval in June 2017.
 To view the Project Identification Report, click here.

 Delta Secondary – In 2011, an interim repair was undertaken to mitigate water ingress and potential failure of the original face-sealed stucco cladding system of Genesis Theatre at Delta Secondary by stabilizing the stucco system and constructing a pre-finished metal rain screen cladding system over top.
 Once the Province approved the seismic upgrade project at Delta Secondary and it was later determined that sections of the interim cladding system would need to be removed to permit extension of new structural steel framing up the outside of the theatre fly tower, both the Ministry of Education and District staff agreed the opportunity to consider adding the permanent building envelope remediation work was the present.
 As such, $2.5 Million has been approved by the Province to undertake the project concurrently with the seismic upgrade, with work expected to start in January 2016 and be completed by April 2017.
 To view the February 2017 Project Status Update, click here.